What’s The Best Payroll Schedule For Your Business?

 Another advantage of a weekly pay schedule is that it can actually be easier to figure out than a bi-weekly one.
 You can designate the same day each week to complete your payroll, as opposed to running a more complicated payroll every 2 weeks (increasing the potential for errors).
 Weekly pay also works better on an hourly pay structure that is usually uneven, allowing you to manage each week as its own separate unit.
 Plus, many employees prefer the frequency of weekly pay!

-No matter what pay schedule you choose, it will become irrelevant if your payroll isn’t accurate.
+No matter what payment schedule you choose, it will become irrelevant if your payroll isn’t accurate.
 Because of this, more and more companies opt to outsource payroll due to complicated calculations needed on taxes, PTO, and other wage-related deductions.